fatiando/community/GOVERNANCE.md

 ### Benevolent Director For Life (BDFL)

-The Project will have a BDFL (Benevolent Dictator for Life), who is currently Leonardo Uieda.
+The Project will have a BDFL (Benevolent Dictator for Life).
 The BDFL is chair of the Steering Council (see below) and has the same responsibilities of other Council members.
 In addition: